Brad-Hammond/Hammond-Hustle/README.md

 ```

 ## Important Note
-- The secret key has been regenerated and put in my env,py file which is hidded.
+- The secret key has been regenerated and put in my env.py file which is hidded.
 - The secret key in earlier deployment is no longer valid as it has been regenerated.

 ## Deployment